deepset-ai/FARM/readme.rst

 **domain languages** or **down-stream tasks**.
 With FARM you can easily create SOTA NLP models for tasks like document classification, NER or question answering.
 The **standardized interfaces** for language models and prediction heads allow flexible extension by researchers and easy application for practitioners.
-Additional experiment tracking and visualizations support you along the way to adapt a SOTA model to your own NLP problem and have a **very fast proof-of-concept**.
+Additional experiment tracking and visualizations support you along the way to adapt a SOTA model to your own NLP problem and have a **fast proof-of-concept**.

 Core features
 ##############